Everyone experiences Alzheimer’s differently. There is no one path everyone with the disease follows.

 Yet, for caregivers, it’s common to want to have an idea of what to expect.
 To understand how the disease progresses.

-In this article, we’ve broken that progression down into 7 stages.
-As you read about each, keep this in mind:
+As you read about each stage, keep this in mind:

 Others may jump to Stage 4 or 5 seemingly overnight.

 And the stages may not go in order.
 Someone in say, Stage 3, may progress to Stage 4 or, they could go back to Stage 2 for a while.

 Again, it varies from person to person.
 But whatever the specifics for your loved one, understanding these stages will help you prepare for the road ahead.

 What Are the 7 Stages of Alzheimer’s Disease

 Medical evidence shows that Alzheimer’s may start damaging the brain almost 2 decades before symptoms appear.